Particular/docs.particular.net/samples/nhibernate/custom-mappings/sample.md

 ## Prerequisites

-The samples rely on `.\SQLEXPRESS` and need the database `Samples.CustomNhMappings` to run properly.
+The samples rely on `.\SqlExpress` and need the database `Samples.CustomNhMappings` to run properly.

 ## Custom .hbm.xml mapping